Dana J. Grasso, MA, Psy.D. (Dana J. Grasso, PsyD, PLLC)

 Dr. Grasso is experienced in diagnosing and treating complex issues including developmental concerns, learning and attentional challenges, mood and behavioral problems, trauma, and interpersonal difficulties.
 She is also attuned to some of the unique circumstances faced by gifted people and those in rigorous academic programs.
 She is particularly dedicated to making the evaluation process comfortable and meaningful for children, adolescents, and young adults.
 She serves as WPA's lead Admissions Testing liaison and takes great care to stay up to date on developments in the field as well as to create an inviting environment for children and a rewarding experience for families.

 She is a member of National Register of Health Service Providers in Psychology, Psi Chi Honor Society, and the Society for Personality Assessment (SPA) and an avid seeker of continuing education.

-As a strong advocate for effective assessment, Dr. Grasso takes a holistic yet efficient approach to testing and aspires to produce thoughtful, differentiated, culturally aware and accessible reports as well as practical recommendations.
+Dr. Grasso takes a holistic yet efficient approach to testing and aspires to produce thoughtful, differentiated, culturally aware and accessible reports as well as practical recommendations.
 A call to social justice and advocacy follows Dr. Grasso outside of the office as well--but she also finds time to be silly, appreciate art and nature, relax with family and friends, and cheer on her NY sports teams (and the Nats).